alrescha79-cmd/huawei-manager-mobile/README.md

 > **📡 Tested on Huawei B312-929 (Orbit Star 2)**

-> [!WARNING]
+> [!NOTE]
 > **⚠️ Known Issue / Masalah yang Diketahui**
 >
 > **🇬🇧 English**
+>
 > SMS Tab Login Loop Issue
-On some devices, there may be an issue where opening the SMS tab causes the application to repeatedly attempt to re-login.
+On some devices, there may be an issue where _opening the SMS tab causes the application to repeatedly attempt to re-login_.
 This happens due to limited availability of modem devices that support SMS for comprehensive testing.
+>
 > Temporary workaround:
 > - Close the application completely
 > - Reopen the app